Closing the gap between FSM and non FSM pupils in Year 11 English

 I don’t believe that staff are motivated by pay and threats and instead agree with Sahlberg’s argument (2011) that effective communication is built through trust.
 Bryk and Schneider (2002) further this argument and define relational trust as consisting of ‘respect, competence, personal regard and integrity.’
 This was the foundation for the communicative style I adopted throughout this project.

-When communicating with students, clarity and respect was also essential.
+When communicating with students, clarity and respect were also essential.
 It was important that lessons and intervention sessions were clearly articulated, to support the students’ understanding of the curriculum and exam expectations.

 There was less requirement to communicate with parents, however, this was initially addressed by letter, explaining that pupils were entitled to extra resources and intervention, due to their FSM status.
 This was communicated clearly and formally, without causing any unnecessary discomfort to parents or pupils, in order to ‘minimise barriers’.
 Later communication was conducted via telephone, where it was again essential to provide clarity, respect and show competency through my subject knowledge and expertise.